Organizational Development

 An OD Practitioner’s Required Skills

 Organizational development is dedicated to improving specific aspects of a company’s abilities.
 Whenever challenges are encountered, they are addressed through change management.
-This is a skill in itself, and carries with it numerous skill elements.
-These include communications, problem solving, critical thinking, and time management.
+This is a skill in itself and carries with it numerous skill elements.
+These include communication skills, problem-solving, critical thinking, and time management.

 Organizational Development Certification